C-H-coder-team/Song-request-system/README.md

 -It will be continuous updating.

--This app is developed by hxrlz, Uploaded by fanjun.
+-This app is developed by hxrlz, uploaded by fanjun.

 -There is only 1 version, Python 3.